10 Cheap Bar Stools + Some Options Worth the Splurge

 Matt Blatt has a really wide range of products across all price ranges.
 I’ve chosen the Ivor stool which is from the mid-range of their price points.
 It’s got a lovely Scandi vibe and the backrest cushion combo is going to make it comfortable enough for regular use.

 Brosa is amazing at producing traditionally expensive products at a much more affordable price, and the Zoe barstool is absolutely no exception.
-Provincial inspired furniture can be a little pricier than styles like Scandi or Industrial, so to offer a heavily padded fabric stool with the beautiful stud detail around the trim is really remarkable at the $399 price point.
+It’s a leather finish, so it’s naturally a little pricier than styles like Scandi or Industrial.
+But well worth the spend!